ThomasCartier/PtrHash/readme.md

 -   **8-bit pilots:** Instead of allowing pilots to take any integer value, we restrict them to `[0, 256)` and store them as `Vec<u8>` directly, instead of requiring a compact or dictionary encoding.
--   **Displacing:** To get all pilots to be small, we use *displacing*, similar to *cuckoo hashing*: Whenever we cannot find a collision-free pilot for a bucket, we find the pilot with the fewest collisions and *displace* all colliding buckets, which are pushed on a queue after which they will search for a new pilot.
+-   **Evicting:** To get all pilots to be small, we use *evictions*, similar to *cuckoo hashing*: Whenever we cannot find a collision-free pilot for a bucket, we find the pilot with the fewest collisions and *evict* all colliding buckets, which are pushed on a queue after which they will search for a new pilot.
 -   **Partitioning:** To speed up construction, we partition all keys/hashes